 There are speculations about who taught Vermeer the art of painting, with scholars debating a range of possible tutors, with little evidence to support any of their stances.
 It is clear, however, that Vermeer was inspired by the contemporary Dutch movement known as The Fijnschilders, which literally means ‘The Fine-painters’.
 These artists aimed to reproduce reality in their meticulous, naturalistic and often small-scale paintings.

-Although Vermeer is not recorded to have painted still-lifes – a favoured genre within the movement – his portraits and scenes do still strive to capture the real, and even the ordinary, rather than embellishing or inventing.
+Although Vermeer is not recorded to have painted still-lifes – a favored genre within the movement – his portraits and scenes do still strive to capture the real, and even the ordinary, rather than embellishing or inventing.
 He may have been swayed by the huge sums of money for which Fijnschilder pieces were sold at the time.

-8. As a result, Vermeer’s pieces are valuable sources of information about seventeenth century life
+8. As a result, Vermeer’s pieces are valuable sources of information about seventeenth-century life

 The women that appear in Vermeer’s work are not the typical beauties that appear in the Italian paintings produced at this time, and nor are they so scantily clad.
-Instead, they are realistic, homely women whose appeal derives from the warm, inviting and safe environment in which they are presented.
+Instead, they are realistic, homely women whose appeal derives from the warm, inviting, and safe environment in which they are presented.

 7. And yet, Vermeer’s portrayal of women also mirrors important social developments of the time

 In the 17th century, the Netherlands was experiencing not only a Golden Age of art, but also of exploration, as Dutch seafarers explored further and further afield, often flying the flag of the prolific East India Company.
-This expansion gave rise to increased commercialisation, as trade became the epicentre of Dutch life.
+This expansion gave rise to increased commercialization, as trade became the epicenter of Dutch life.
 This meant that people who had not necessarily been born with wealth and status could achieve it, and thus arose the middle-class.

 As a result, there was a growing interest in the domain of the house, which had been transformed from a private area into a public arena of display.
-This had a profound effect on women, who appear more and more frequently in paintings of house-hold scenes.
+This had a profound effect on women, who appear more and more frequently in paintings of household scenes.
 Vermeer’s women represent this new interest in the domestic, and also exhibit a sense of personality not typically portrayed before.
 The artist understands the psychology of the female portrait, and therefore many of his subjects have novel and expressive faces.
 This marks one of the first times in Dutch art where the female was the focus for her own sake.